-MCE 551 Advanced Materials Science and Engineering (3-0-3).
+MCE 551 Advanced Materials

+Science and Engineering (3-0-3).

 (Formerly MCE 651).
 Explores advanced topics in materials science.
 Covers the following topics: fatigue, fracture, experimental techniques, nondestructive evaluation, inelastic behavior, and the effect of processing and environmental conditions on mechanical properties.
 Requires undergraduate background in materials science or equivalent.
-Prerequisite: approval of the department head.
+Prerequisites: admission to the MSME program and approval of the department head.